 Kausar is a chef, food stylist and cooking instructor with over 20 years of experience in South Asian culinary arts.
 She was born and raised in Karachi, Pakistan where her mother taught her how to cook.
 She is the author of “The Karachi Kitchen”, a cookbook featuring classic and contemporary South Asian recipes from her childhood and motherhood.
 Kausar is best known for her work through Kitchen Craft, an organization she founded in 2009 that offers free nutrition and cooking workshops to women and youth in high-risk communities around Karachi, with the goal of promoting healthy eating and hygiene habits amongst impoverished families.
 The internationally-acclaimed entrepreneur has served as a chef, food stylist, cooking show producer and host, and culinary instructor in Pakistan and the United States.

-Birgitte cultivated her love of great food and food preparation as a youngster in her native Denmark.
-As a functional nutritional therapy practitioner, her primary focus is to restore health to the gut as the gateway to wellness and balance, accomplished with cultured and fermented superfoods.
-She currently offers private or group nutritional consultation, private chef services and food delivery of primarily plant-based meals.
+Birgitte cultivated her love of great food and food preparation as a youngster in her native country of Denmark.
+As a Functional Nutritional Therapy Practitioner (FNTP), her primary focus is to restore health to the gut as a gateway to wellness and balance.
+Her cooking style and techniques are based on nutrient dense, properly prepared whole foods, with an emphasis on gluten, grain and dairy-free foods, sprouted ingredients, and cultured and fermented superfoods.
+She currently offers private nutritional consultations, private chef services with weekly menu offerings, cooking parties and classes for smaller groups.